vega/altair/doc/user_guide/marks/geoshape.rst

     )

-Chloropleth Classification
+Choropleth Classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 In addition to displaying a continuous quantitative variable, choropleths can also be used to show discrete levels of a variable.
 While we should generally be careful to not create artificial groups when discretizing a continuous variable, it can be very useful when we have natural cutoff levels of a variable that we want to showcase clearly.
-We first define a utility function ``classify()`` that we will use to showcase different approaches to make a chloropleth map.
+We first define a utility function ``classify()`` that we will use to showcase different approaches to make a choropleth map.
-We apply it to define a chloropleth map of the unemployment statistics of 2018 of US counties using a ``linear`` scale.
+We apply it to define a choropleth map of the unemployment statistics of 2018 of US counties using a ``linear`` scale.

 .. altair-plot::